 Placenta abruption occurs when the placenta partially or completely separates from your uterine wall before birth.
 This can deprive your baby of nutrients and oxygen.
 Minor abruptions can be managed with rest.

 Uterine rupture is most common in women who have previously had a c-section and is rare even in that case.
-Usually during early labor contractions, the uterine wall ruptures.
-Uterine rupture is life threatening to both mother and child and requires emergency c-section.
+Uterine rupture happens most frequently during active labor and is life threatening to both mother and child.
+Given this, it requires emergency c-section.

 Placenta previa occurs when the placenta partially or completely covers your cervix.
 Depending on the severity of placenta previa, treatment may range from bed rest at home without physical exertion or sex to emergency c-section.

-Incompetent cervix occurs when your cervix is weak and attempts to open or does open before the end of your pregnancy.
-This condition is present throughout pregnancy but isn’t typically symptomatic causing bleeding during pregnancy until your baby becomes large enough to begin placing weight on your cervix.
+An incompetent cervix is when your cervix is weak and attempts to open or does open before the end of your pregnancy.
+This condition is present throughout pregnancy but isn’t typically symptomatic (causing bleeding during pregnancy) until your baby becomes large enough to begin placing weight on your cervix.
+Incompetent cervix is one of the most common causes of second trimester losses.
+You may notice increased pressure, as if your baby has dropped into your pelvis, a change in discharge prior to spotting or bleeding, back pain, or contractions.
+An incompetent cervix can be stitched to prevent pre-term labor if caught early enough.

 Miscarriage or Premature labor